ericelliott/applitude/README.markdown

-# Applitude - Simple module management.
+# Applitude.JS - Simple module management.

 Applitude is a simple event-driven client-side JavaScript application architecture and module management framework that serves the following needs: